Vincent-Therrien/gpu-arena/triton/readme.md

 python3 main.py
 ```

-This script demonstrates how to compute a softmax function.
+This script demonstrates how to compute a sum reduction and a softmax function in Triton.